lukewoodcock/rugbymatch/exercices/Ex1.md

 *Note that this test was written in Kotlin and was perfectly working with a Java class*

-###  c - Add one method to a data class
+###  c - Add a method to a data class
 A rugby teams is formed by 15 starting players and 7 substitutes.
-This means that a player can be either starting or a sub.
+This means that a player can either be in the first 15, or a substitute.
- You can write a get function in the Player data class called isStarting() using the following syntax:
+ Write a get function in the Player data class called isStarting() using the following syntax:
 ```kotlin
 val isStarting
         get() =
 ```
 *Note the inRange feature from Kotlin.
 See for more info [here](https://kotlinlang.org/docs/reference/ranges.html)*

-Make sure the tests in suite `PlayerIsStartingTest` in `PlayerTest` are running (do not forget to remove the `@Disabled` annotation).
+Make sure the test `PlayerIsStartingTest` in the test suite `PlayerTest` passes (do not forget to remove the `@Disabled` annotation).

 ###  d - Collections

-We now are able to make a team, as we can make players.
+Now that we can make the players we can go ahead and create a team.
-In class [Team](../src/main/kotlin/com/paulienvanalst/rugbymatch/team/Team.kt) we will implement some functions to determine if the team is ready to play.
+In the class [Team](../src/main/kotlin/com/paulienvanalst/rugbymatch/team/Team.kt) we will implement some functions to determine if the team is ready to play.
-As a team is composed of a list of players, we will check those conditions using some collection manipulations.
+Because a team is composed of a list of players, we will check those conditions using some collection manipulations.

 Note that:
- * any collection in Kotlin is supports the same methods as the Java `Stream`.
+ * any collection in Kotlin supports the same methods as the Java `Stream`.
 Comparing it to Java you don't need to do any conversion to `Stream<>`
  * A lambda expression can be written into brackets `{}`.
  * the single parameter of a lambda has an implicit name: `it`.

- An example illustrating those points could be:  Given a collection named `examples`, a valid collection manipulation could be:
+ An example illustrating these points could be:  Given a collection named `examples`, a valid collection manipulation might be:

  `examples.filter { it.forExercise1() }`